AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Locating Tomcat version section has been moved [here](../../production/using/locate-tomcat-version.md).

+The list of technical workflows with their associated packages has been reorganized into one single page.
+[Read more](../../workflow/using/about-technical-workflows.md)

 ## December 2020 {#dec-2020}

 The delivery monitoring section has been reorganized into thematic topics.
 [Read more](../../delivery/using/about-delivery-monitoring.md)